arangodb/arangodb/Documentation/DocuBlocks/Rest/Indexes/JSF_get_api_index.md

 @RESTRETURNCODES

 @RESTRETURNCODE{200}
-returns a json object containing a list of indexes on that collection.
+returns a JSON object containing a list of indexes on that collection.

 @EXAMPLES